Newport, Kentucky: Economy

+Newport is home to Newport on the Levee, a dining and entertainment complex located on Third Street, which includes Newport Aquarium.

 Education

 Newport Public Schools are part of the Newport Independent Schools School District.
 The district has one elementary school, one intermediate school, one middle school, and one high school.

-Newport is also home to a Catholic private high school, Newport Central Catholic is a coed private Catholic school in central Newport which has been operating for over 100 years.
+Newport is also home to a Catholic private high school; Newport Central Catholic is a coed private Catholic school in central Newport which has been operating for over 100 years.

 Newport has a public library, a branch of the Campbell County Public Library.